Ambulatory Specialty Model and Remote Patient Monitoring for Heart Failure Specialists

 How DrKumo Supports Heart Failure Practices Preparing for ASM

-The Ambulatory Specialty Model is a geographically targeted, mandatory specialty payment model beginning in 2027.
+The Ambulatory Specialty Model is a geographically targeted, mandatory specialty payment model that begins in 2027 and runs through 2031.
+Participation is claims-based and region-specific, and it applies two-sided risk to future Medicare Part B payments.

 CMS does not require RPM.
-However, the model emphasizes prevention, upstream chronic disease management, and hospitalization reduction.
-RPM aligns with these structural priorities by supporting consistent documentation and earlier outpatient intervention when clinically appropriate.
+The model does emphasize upstream chronic disease management and reducing avoidable hospitalizations, and RPM supports those priorities through consistent documentation and earlier outpatient response when clinically appropriate.

-Practices in designated regions should evaluate their longitudinal monitoring infrastructure well before the first performance year.
+Practices in designated regions should review their monitoring and documentation infrastructure well before the first performance year.
+DrKumo provides the technology and is not a clinical entity; licensed providers retain responsibility for all clinical decisions.

-To learn how DrKumo can help your organization deliver secure, real-time patient monitoring, contact us today.
+To learn how DrKumo supports secure, HIPAA-compliant remote patient monitoring for heart failure practices preparing for the Ambulatory Specialty Model, contact us today.
 Our team is ready to support your journey toward better patient care.

 Frequently Asked Questions